DeepLabCut/napari-DLCLabelingAlpha/README.md

 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1634122074646-E235DDG75MCO0BBZER95/dlclabeldemo.gif?format=1500w" width="55%">
 </p>

 To draw masks, simply add a `Shapes layer` and start drawing polygons over the images.
-Note, these would not currently be used within DeepLabCut, but could be usefu for other applications.
+Note, these would not currently be used within DeepLabCut, but could be useful for other applications.

 **Save:**